 Another interesting area is sensor fusion.
-Combining sensory data from different sources and using that information to better understand the context and take actions is critical to addressing many of our grand challenges.
-Sensor fusion of data from the camera, radar and lidars are helping make autonomous vehicles a reality.
+Combining signals from different sensors and using that information to better understand the context and take actions is critical to addressing many of our grand challenges.
+Sensor fusion of data from camera, radar and lidars is helping make autonomous vehicles a reality by helping them see better in adverse conditions.
 In a similar manner, sensor fusion is helping retailers reimagine how they serve their customers, improve hospital care for patients and improve our interaction with smart devices.

 As a tech leader, what industries do you think would be the fastest to adopting Analytics and AI/ML with smooth efficiency?
 What are the new emerging markets for these technology markets?

 AI is a new way to write software, one in which software writes software.
 This will transform every industry.

 In the case of autonomous driving, these vehicles will transform the way we live, work and play to create safer and more efficient roads.
 To realize these benefits, the car of the future will require a massive amount of computational horsepower.
 NVIDIA’s platform delivers industry-leading performance to make autonomous driving a reality.